New paper: The consequences of ignoring therapist effects in longitudinal data analysis

-We just published a new paper where we show that trials on psychological interventions continue to ignore the possibility of therapist effects, and show what factors influence the consequences of ignoring therapist effects in longitudinal data analysis.
+We just published a paper, The consequences of ignoring therapist effects in trials with longitudinal data: A simulation study, where we show that trials on psychological interventions continue to ignore the possibility of therapist effects, and show what factors influence the consequences of ignoring therapist effects in longitudinal data analysis.
 In the paper, we argue that therapist effects should be viewed as the between-therapist differences in the rate of change, and modeled using a random slope (not only a random intercept).

 In the paper we show that when investigators incorrectly ignore even small therapist effects in longitudinal data, the Type I errors could be notably increased when: